hail-is/hail/dev-docs/development-process.md

 ## Design

 New features can either be bug fixes that users run into, small feature improvements, or larger, more complicated features.
-For larger projects, we have found having the developer write a formal proposal in a Google Doc or Dev Discuss (dev.hail.is) post is very helpful.
+For larger projects, write an [RFC](https://github.com/hail-is/hail-rfcs), get a review, and merge it into the hail-rfcs repository before working on a PR to the main Hail repository.
 We use this process as a chance to refine the design as well as educate the rest of the team on proposed changes.
 It helps to have multiple eyes thinking about what the implications of the changes are to the rest of the system.
 In addition, we use this time to think about how to break down the feature into smaller, more manageable chunks.
 Ideally, branches should contain up to 200 lines of changes to make the process easier on the reviewer.
 It may not always be possible to break up a feature into smaller components.

 ## Implementation